selcukogutcu/COVID-19/README.md

 # COVID-19
-### This repository is dedicated to early detection of COVID-19 mortality study
+### This repository is dedicated to "Early detection of COVID-19 mortality" study
-Versions of imported libraries are as follows:
+The versions of the imported libraries in the "covid_romjist.py" python script file are as follows:

 pandas(1.3.2)